 Other videos showed protesters spraying fire extinguishers toward police.

-Zen Soo contributed from Hong Kong.
-AP news assistant Caroline Chen in Guangzhou, China, contributed.
+Zen Soo reported from Hong Kong.
+AP news assistant Caroline Chen contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.